jjmedinaariza/modelling_book/docs/04-carpentry.md

 * Labelling all variables and categorical values so you don’t have to keep looking them up.
 * Change the labels associated with the levels of a categorical variable.

-##A template for your assignment
+## A template for your assignment

-For this practical we are going to proceed as if we had an assignment similar to yours.
+For this practical we are going to proceed as if we had an assignment similar to your final assignment for this module.
 Only that we will use different data, specifically data from a *Eurobarometer*.
 Eurobarometers are opinion polls conducted regularly on behalf of the European Commission since 1973.
 Some of them ask the same questions over time to evaluate changes in European's views in a variety of subjects (standard Eurobarometers).
 Others are focused on special topics and are conducted less regularly (special Eurobarometers).
-They are a useful source of datasets that you could use for your undergraduate dissertation.
+They are a useful source of datasets that you could use, for exampple, for your undergraduate dissertation.

 The data from these surveys is accessible through the data catalogue of GESIS, a data warehouse at the *Leibniz Institute for the Social Sciences* in Germany.
 For downloading data from GESIS you have to register with them (following the registration link) [here](https://dbk.gesis.org/dbksearch/register.asp).
 Once you activate your registration you should be able to access the data at GESIS.